-Cohen does not address this question explicitly beyond specifying that particular value attaches to things of positive basic value.
+Cohen does not address this question explicitly beyond specifying that particular value attaches to things which carry positive basic value.
 So we must consider his examples.
-These fall into two broad categories: on the one hand we have a range of physical objects, most often works of art; while on the other hand we have complex institutions such as a college.11 In both cases the examples focus on the possibility of reform.
-In the case of works of art, the examples revolve around the destruction of one artwork in order to create another, as in the over-painting of a picture or the re-carving of a statue.
-It is admitted, for the sake of argument, that the new work is at least somewhat superior to the old in terms of basic value, but nevertheless it is argued that it would be inappropriate to destroy the existing work of art in order to create the new if the increase in basic value is 'small'.
-Note that this does not deny that some such destructions will be permissible; it simply indicates that the particular value attaching to the existing work, the existing token, generates a minimum threshold that must be exceeded by the proposed improvement in basic value if the proposal is to be acceptable, thus providing a bias in favour of the status quo relative to the case where only basic value is considered.
+These fall into two broad categories: on the one hand we have a range of physical objects, most often works of art; while on the other hand we have complex institutions such as a college.
+In both cases the examples focus on the possibility of reform.
+In the case of works of art, the examples revolve around allowing the destruction of one artwork in order to create another.
+It is admitted, for the sake of argument, that the new work is at least somewhat superior to the old in terms of its BV (that is, in terms of the aesthetic and other values that it carries), but nevertheless it is argued that it would be inappropriate to